-• The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.
+The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.

 Use the chain brake as a "parking brake" when starting and when moving over short distances, to reduce the risk of moving chain accidentally hitting your leg or anyone or anything close by.
+Do not leave the chain saw switched on with the chain brake activated for long periods.
+The chain saw can become very hot.

-To release the chain brake pull the front hand guard backwards, towards the front handle.
+The chain brake is released by moving the front hand guard marked "PULL BACK TO RESET" back, towards the front handle.